Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Embers can now burn monsters
 - Removed useless trapAction() functions from the Firebars, Turrets, and MovingBlocks
 - Firecrackers now have a small chance to ignite things
+- Fixed a bug where Embers would burn the player instead of the monster